-The portions of North Inlet beginning at station 05-15 and to the north through 05-13 will be classified Restricted.
+The portions of North Inlet beginning at station 05-15 and to the north through 05-13 will continue to be classified Restricted.
 Land adjacent to the section of the area and within the DeBourdieu Colony is mostly built up with residential homes, roadways, and leisure areas.
-The Restricted Classification within this section is mostly due to non-point source runoff.
+The Restricted Classification within this section is mostly due to nonpoint source runoff.

-Water quality within Area 05 is primarily impacted by freshwater inflow from Winyah Bay, as well as nonpoint source stormwater runoff.
+Water quality within SFMA 05 is impacted by freshwater inflow from Winyah Bay, as well as nonpoint source stormwater runoff.
 River flow into Winyah Bay and subsequently into Mud Bay and Oyster Bay adversely impact the southern portions of North Inlet.
 The effects of nonpoint source pollution are complicated in the southern reaches of the North Inlet estuary by hydrographic and meteorological conditions.
 Conditions such as strong southerly-southwesterly winds combined with high-river flows may temporarily increase the area of intermixing between North Inlet and Winyah Bay/Mud Bay.
 These areas see a wide range of different water salinities, yet never seem to sustain a high enough salinity level to consistently keep fecal coliform levels low.
-During September of 2018, Hurricane Florence made landfall on the North Carolina/South Carolina border and produced extreme amounts of rainfall that weeks later produced historic flood levels within the rivers that flow into Winyah Bay.
-The last few years major weather events have caused massive amounts of freshwater to enter the area and lower salinity levels from normal ranges at times.